ilyalavrinov/justforfun/interview/distributedstorage/README.md

 * Support for DELETE
 * Autoscaling (?)
 * Scalable external-facing API service with access via load balancer
-* Multiple API services - more elaborate Chunk Master.
-No concrete thoughts how would I design it for now
+* If API services are scalable then I need more elaborate Chunk Master.
+No concrete thoughts how would I design it for now.
+Maybe it should be a standalone service.
+Maybe data still part of API service but with data replication between all of them